-Professors D. Cardoso, M. Collier, M. Docter (chair), Associate Professor L. Elías
+Professors D. Cardoso, M. Collier, M. Docter (chair) Associate Professor L. Elías

 Description of the Major.
 Westmont offers regular modern language courses in French, German Studies, and Spanish.
 These courses emphasize communication skills at the elementary and intermediate levels.
 Beyond the classroom, regular use of language materials and internet resources encourage the development of skills.
 Students learn about the culture and civilization through reading selected portions of literature as well as through a variety of media.
-The College offers upperdivision courses and majors in French and Spanish.
-In these programs students study masterpieces of the literature and discuss them in their original languages.
+The College offers upper-division courses and majors in French and Spanish, in which students delve more deeply into the language, literature, and cultures of the regions studied.